shayakchemistry/DataSciencePrep/AlgoProject/README.md

 ### Linked List

 Linked list is a linear collection of data elements whose order is not given by their physical placement in memory.
 Instead, each element points to the next.
 It is a data structure consisting of a collection of nodes which together represent a sequence.
 In its most basic form, each node contains: data, and a reference (in other words, a link) to the next node in the sequence.
 This structure allows for efficient insertion or removal of elements from any position in the sequence during iteration.
 More complex variants add additional links, allowing more efficient insertion or removal of nodes at arbitrary positions.
-A drawback of linked lists is th at access time is linear (and difficult to pipeline).
+A drawback of linked lists is that access time is linear (and difficult to pipeline).
 Faster access, such as random access, is not feasible.
 Arrays have better cache locality compared to linked lists.
 Here we do discuss three types of linked list:

 ##### Singly Linked List

 A singly linked list is represented by a pointer to the first node of the linked list.
 The first node is called the head.
 If the linked list is empty, then the value of the head is NULL.
 Each node in a list consists of at least two parts:
 1. Data
 2. Pointer (Or Reference) to the next node

 *Sorting of Linked List:*
 As Linked List is a linear data structure, we can apply sorting techniques on it.

 Singly Linked List is demonstrated in SingleLinkedList.cpp file.